cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab4/index.md

               - name: cluster_type
                 description: The cluster type (openshift or kubernetes)
                 default: '"openshift"'
+              - name: command
+                description: Command to run in container
+                default: ""
             outputs:
               - name: name
                 description: The name of the module